isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Applicability
 -------------

-Kea Configuration Backend (CB or config backend) is a feature, first introduced in Kea 1.6.0, that gives Kea servers the ability to manage and fetch their configuration from one or more databases.
+Kea Configuration Backend (CB or config backend) gives Kea servers the ability to manage and fetch their configuration from one or more databases.
 In this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the